conc2304/lightform-web-controller/lf3-pairing/readme.md

 npm run build
 ```

-For an internal runtime in an IoT device with Android Webview (AKA, LF2+, Oak ...)
+For an internal runtime in an IoT device with Android Webview (AKA: LF2+, Oak ...)

 ```bash
 npm run build --device